What kind of lodging options are available?

 When do the weeklong workshops start and conclude?

 Please arrive on Sunday afternoon to check-in to your hotel, and meet at headquarters for our welcome dinner and preliminary discussions of your week on location.
 Class starts early Monday morning, when we go over your portfolio, discuss your project for the week, and participate in a group critique.
 You will have a few meetings with your instructor during the week.
-While much of each week is planned, we allow for spontaneity that inevitably arises.
+While much of each week is planned, we allow for the spontaneity that inevitably arises.
 Workshops end officially after the party and multimedia presentation Friday night.

 What is a typical day like?